rn2-twrp/android_device_xiaomi_hermes/README.md

 ```

 # Current Bugs
-1. maybe some sepolicy conflict but seems not effect to normal use, IDK
-2. 'Reboot Bootloader' is not working
+1. Still testing and not working

 # License
 Apache License v2.0 (for all files)